dxdxdt/proone/doc/htbt.md

 executable on the host as per the usage of exec().

 STDIO messages are used to transfer standard input and output data from and to the child process.
-The authoritive host should send a STDIO frame with fin flag so that `read()` on the standard input returns EOF in the child process.
-The submissive host must notify the authoritive host with STDIO frames with fin flag when the child process closes its standard output and standard error.
-Once both outputs reached EOF, the submissive host reaps the child process to retrieve the exit code, which is then sent over a Status frame to the authoritive host.
+The authoritative host should send a STDIO frame with fin flag so that `read()` on the standard input returns EOF in the child process.
+The submissive host must notify the authoritative host with STDIO frames with fin flag when the child process closes its standard output and standard error.
+Once both outputs reached EOF, the submissive host reaps the child process to retrieve the exit code, which is then sent over a Status frame to the authoritative host.

 If an error occurs during the process, the submissive host will skip to sending a status frame with errno.
-The authoritive host shouldn't expect and send furthur STDIO messages.
+The authoritative host shouldn't expect and send subsequent STDIO messages.
 The submissive host may skip to sending a Status frame with UNIMPL if it does not implement Execute sessions.

 ### Binary Upgrade Session
 ```